fabric8-analytics/fabric8-analytics-deployment/openshift/README.md

 ```

 Editing `env.sh` to add required credentials and tokens.
-* Get `OC_TOKEN` from top-right Dropdown Menu in dev_console by clicking "Copy Login Command"
+* Login into your dev cluster and from top-right Dropdown Menu click "Copy Login Command"
+* Execute the Copied login command into the shell
 * Get `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` from [AWS Console](https://console.aws.amazon.com/iam/home?#/security_credentials)
 * Generate new and set `RDS_PASSWORD`
 * `GITHUB_API_TOKENS` from https://github.com/settings/tokens